VGFXOpenGL

 • The hierarchical (tree based) scene representation allows fast recursive intersection tests

-• Further each object owns a seperate OBB-tree which is automatically and recursively
+• Further each object owns a separate OBB-tree which is automatically and recursively

 generated during the loading process.
 Given a triangular mesh with corresponding